gitcoinco/gh-workflows/README.md

 2. Scorer workflows have been somewhat modified to run in a similar style, but not completely.
-3. Scorer staging and production workflows should be made to match each other
+3. Scorer staging and production workflows should be made to match each other (i.e. this repo uses the exact same action for the staging and production workflow steps, scorer does not.
+Also scorer unnecessarily repeats tests and dockerizing)
-4. Alternative Python Test and Dockerize actions can be added to this repo, protected by IF statements.
+5. Alternative Python Test and Dockerize actions can be added to this repo, protected by IF statements.
 These should be the only differences for passport vs. scorer.
 Some vars may need to be adjusted (e.g. passing in the name of the pulumi stack to load when pushing to AWS)